 - Kick the Dog: After massacring the vampire-pimp's gang, Buffy finds herself facing the vampire prostitute she earlier caught feeding on Riley.
 Initially Buffy lets her go, but her Dark Side takes over and she hurls a wooden spear into the vampire's back as she's running away.

 - Kiss of the Vampire/Hemo Erotic: Humans are paying for vampires to suck their blood, both for sado-masochistic pleasure and for the adrenaline rush of putting their lives in danger.

 - Lap Pillow: While they wait for their mother to come out of surgery, Dawn sleeps with her head on Buffy's lap.

-- Laser-Guided Karma: Spike gives Riley a Breaking Speech over how nothing can be worse than being physically intimate with Buffy, yet not having the key to her heart.
+- Laser-Guided Karma: Spike breaks Riley by talking about how nothing can be worse than being physically intimate with Buffy, yet not having the key to her heart.
 In Season 6 Spike finds out exactly what that's like.

 Joyce: I don't think he thinks of you as a chore, Buffy.

 Buffy: I know that.
 Look, I told him to make plans with his friends because I wanted to have you all to myself, okay?
 Besides, I can see him any time.
 And I'm sure he'll come over later looking for a little [remembers that she is talking to her mother]...
 Bible Study!